94% of postgraduate students in employment were in Highly Skilled Occupations 15 months after graduating (2017/18 Graduate Outcomes data).

 In most cases, for the QLD, ELD and CPE, the relevant course must start at the latest on or before 31 December 2021.

-Anyone who falls within these groups will have until 31 December 2032 to qualify as a solicitor under the current routes, as long as courses still remain available.
+If you have already started a qualifying law degree, GDL or training contract there are transition arrangements in place until 31 December 2032 to qualify as a solicitor under the current routes, as long as courses still remain available.

 Alternatively, we’ve developed a range of new courses that will prepare you for a career as a solicitor, as well as SQE success.